Vietnam became the 63rd member of the International Convention for the Protection of New Varieties of Plants (UPOV) on 24 December 2006.

-A plant variety means a grouping of plants which are morphologically uniform and of a certain economic value, identified by the expression of the characteristics resulting from a given genotype and distinguished from any other plant grouping through the expression of at least one of those characteristics, and heritable through repeated propagation.
+Article 4.24 of the IP Law defines that plant variety means a plant grouping within a single botanical taxonomy of the lowest known rank, which is morphologically uniform and suitable for being propagated unchanged, and can be defined by the expression of phenotypes resulting from a genotype or a combination of given genotypes, and distinguished from any other plant grouping by the expression of at least one inheritable phenotype.

 The duration of protection of a new plant variety is 25 years for trees and vines, 20 years for any other new plant varieties.
 A certificate of protection shall give the breeder the exclusive rights to prevent anyone doing any of the following acts as respect the propagating material of the protected variety without his authority or harvested material obtained through the unauthorized use of propagating material of the protected variety: